joakibj/tswcalc/README.md

 License
 -------
-Please refer to the LICENSE file for the source code.
+MIT License for the source code.
+Please see the LICENSE file.

-All art assets included in `public/assets/images/icons/` folder are taken from The Secret World™.
+All art assets included in `public/assets/images/icons/` folder are taken from [The Secret World™ Chronicle](http://chronicle.thesecretworld.com/).
 The artwork should be considered property of Funcom GmBH unless otherwise noted.
+A small sample of signet, glyph and item icons are redistributed under fair use.